nim-lang/website/jekyll/_posts/2018-06-03-create-a-simple-macro.md

       result.add getAst(adder(head, n[1], n[2]))
 ```

-What is important to understand now is that, while we are done, procedurally
-modifying an AST is not the correct solution.
-It is a tree after all.
-Also it
-will fail if we come up with more complicated syntax.
-Instead we implement
+This macro is incomplete however, it doesn't replace nested usages of ``->``.
+We would like to replace -> anywhere in the passed body, so let's use recursion
-recursion with the help of an anonymous procedure.
+with the help of a helper called ``graphDslImpl``.

 ```nim
   proc graphDslImpl(head, body: NimNode): NimNode =